MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/connect-to-sql-server-when-system-administrators-are-locked-out.md

 1. On the **Startup Parameters** tab, in the **Specify a startup parameter** box, type `-m` and then select **Add**.
 (That's a dash then lower case letter m.)

-   For some earlier versions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] there is no **Startup Parameters** tab.
+   For some earlier versions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], there's no **Startup Parameters** tab.
 In that case, on the **Advanced** tab, double-click **Startup Parameters**.
 The parameters open up in a small window.
 Be careful not to change any of the existing parameters.
 At the very end, add a new parameter `;-m` and then select **OK**.
 (That's a semi-colon then a dash then lower case letter m.)

 1. Select **OK**, and after the message to restart, right-click your server name, and then select **Restart**.

 1. After [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] has restarted, your server will be in single-user mode.
 Make sure that [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Agent isn't running.
 If started, it will take your only connection.

 1. From the Windows Start menu, right-click the icon for [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)] and select **Run as administrator**.
-This will pass your administrator credentials to SSMS.
+This passes your administrator credentials to SSMS.

    For earlier versions of Windows, the **Run as administrator** option appears as a submenu.

-   In some configurations, SSMS will attempt to make several connections.
+   In some configurations, SSMS attempts to make several connections.
 Multiple connections will fail because [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] is in single-user mode.
 Based on your scenario, perform one of the following actions.

    1. Connect with Object Explorer using Windows Authentication, which includes your Administrator credentials.
 Expand **Security**, expand **Logins**, and double-click your own login.
 On the **Server Roles** page, select **sysadmin**, and then select **OK**.